-As we keep redistributing voters' population from the center to the margin, candidates eventually benefit from attracting extreme voters in addition to median voters.
-If extreme voters have smaller policy latitudes than median voters, then a reduction in policy polarization would ensue.
-In Section \ref{sec_general_result}, we prove a similar result for general voters and quadratic attention cost.
+Proposition \ref{prop_population} follows immediately from Theorem \ref{thm_main}: As we keep redistributing voters' population from the center to the margin, candidates would eventually benefit from attracting extreme voters in addition to attracting centrist voters.
+If any extreme voter has a smaller policy latitude than that of the centrist voters as in the case of quadratic attention cost, then a reduction in the policy polarization will ensue.